burnbright/silverstripe-payment-paypal/README.md

 	SS_Log::add_writer(new SS_LogFileWriter(Director::baseFolder().'/errors.log'), SS_Log::ERR);
 ```

- * you must be logged into sandbox to process a test payment.
+ * you must be logged into the paypal developer site to process a test payment: https://developer.paypal.com/